Philipwur/MSc-Thesis/README.md

 ### Working on now

 - pinning down irreducible parameter space
   - x is probably periodic, y greater than 1 maps to 1/y (confirm this)

 - Continued literature review
   + Figure of merit Nc (understand where the permitivity term comes from etc)
   + ashcroft solid state physics page 95
-- beat BCC 24 FCC 25 SC 27
 - start making optimisation algo
-- get results on the cluster
 - add to-do page rather than putting it in readme

-  - look at matlab eig solver to add both ends
-  - add current values found to the spreadsheet, add identifier and alt generation note

 - start writeup of literature review (page and a half )
   - Meta materials